North West School of Surgery - Vascular Surgery

 Vascular Surgery Training Programme Director

-Based at Royal Liverpool University Hospital
+Based at Manchester Royal Infirmary

-HEE North West Programme Support for Vascular Surgery
+NHS England – North West Programme Support for Vascular Surgery

 Programme Support Administrator for Surgery